Brand Name phl-Meloxicam Common Name meloxicam

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Drowsiness/reduced alertness: Meloxicam may reduce mental or physical abilities required for performance of hazardous tasks such as operating machinery or driving a motor vehicle.
-Do not undertake such activities until you have determined that it does not have this effect on you.
+Avoid these and other hazardous tasks until you are sure that this medication does not affect your ability to do these safely.

 Fertility: Fertility may be decreased in people taking this medication.
 This medication is not recommended for women who are trying to get pregnant.